Global stability of the multi-strain Kermack-McKendrick (renewal) epidemic model: Model description

-where $S_0$ is the steady-state susceptible population in the absence of infection (see section~\ref{sec:equilibrium}).
 Next, we assume that individuals are recruited (i.e. born) directly into the susceptible class at a constant rate $\lambda$ and that all individuals experience a constant per-capita natural death rate, $\mu$.
-Therefore, if we combine the demographic influences with the loss of susceptible individuals due to infection, we find that the susceptible population varies according to
+Therefore, if we combine the demographic influences with the loss of susceptible individuals due to all types of infection, we find that the susceptible population varies according to

-For each infected class I$_j$, we assume that in addition to the natural mortality rate $\mu$, infected individuals expire through disease-induced mortality at a strain-specific per-capita rate $\alpha_j(\tau)$ and recover at a per-capita rate $\gamma_j(\tau)$.
-Therefore, the total removal rate from the infected class at infection age $\tau$ is given by $\psi_j(\tau) = \mu + \alpha_j(\tau) + \gamma_j(\tau)$.
-Hence, if we denote the number of individuals infected with strain $j$ at time $t$ with infection age $\tau$ by $i_j(t,\tau)$ we have